micallef25/Project1-CUDA-Flocking/README.md

 **Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!**

 Yes, the system actually slowed down about 50% when increasing from 8 to 27.
-I was not expecting this
+I was not expecting this.
+I checked this with 10,000 boids and 20,000 boids with the coherent algorithm.
+In both these situations the FPS was halved.
+I saw the same results when increasing the amount of neighbors.
+My expectation was a 5 atmost 10% reduction.
+The algorithm will require reading more memory but with more neighbors but with a blocksize of 128 I figured most of the latency would be hidden.
+This oddly, was not the case.